Palm Beach Gardens Personal Injury Lawyer

 What should I do if the person who injured me has insufficient financial resources to pay my auto accident claim?

 The first resort in this situation is uninsured or underinsured motorist coverage.
-This insurance will cover you if your personal injury protection (PIP) insurance plus the motorist’s own insurance resources together are not enough to cover your losses.
+This insurance will cover you if your personal injury protection (PIP) insurance and the motorist’s insurance resources are not enough to cover your losses.

-If you find yourself in an accident without this insurance, you still might be able to pursue the “deep pockets” strategy – finding a second defendant with enough money to play your claim.
-If you were injured by a negligent on-duty employee, for example, you might be able to sue the employer.
+If you find yourself in an accident without this insurance, you still might be able to pursue the “deep pockets” strategy – finding a second defendant with enough money to pay your claim.
+If a negligent on-duty employee injured you, for example, you might be able to sue the employer.
 Other defendants, such as traffic light manufacturers, are possible under certain circumstances.

 Should I sign a release?

-Once an adequate settlement agreement has been reached, a release of liability clause will be inserted into a written settlement agreement that you will sign.
+Once a satisfactory settlement agreement has been reached, a release of liability clause will be inserted into a written settlement agreement that you will sign.
 The release clause will prevent you from ever suing that party over the same claim.

 What is a letter of protection?

-A letter of protection can be issued by your lawyer to assure your doctor that you are demanding compensation for your injuries and that, if your demand is met, it will be enough to pay your medical bills.
-If you can’t pay your medical bills out of your own pocket, doctors will sometimes ask for this in order to reassure them that you will eventually be able to pay.
+Your lawyer can issue a letter of protection to assure your doctor that you are demanding compensation for your injuries and that it will be enough to pay your medical bills if your demand is met.
+If you can’t pay your medical bills out of your pocket, doctors will sometimes ask for this to reassure them that you will eventually be able to pay.

-Letters of protection are especially common in car accident cases, because many health insurance policies do not cover car accidents.
+Letters of protection are prevalent in car accident cases because many health insurance policies do not cover car accidents.
 An auto insurance company might not pay your doctor, either – it may wait for you to pay first and then reimburse you.

 Brian D. Guralnick Injury Lawyers Today

-If you have been injured in Palm Beach Gardens, Brian D. Guralnick Injury Lawyers today for your free initial consultation by calling (561) 202-6673 or by submitting questions on our online request form.
+If you have been injured in Palm Beach Gardens, Brian D. Guralnick Injury Lawyers, today for your free initial consultation by calling 561-202-6673 or submitting questions on our online request form.